Skip to content

 The fix:

-• Check what’s connected to your network (router admin page shows this)
+• Check what’s connected to your network (your router admin page shows this)

 • Reduce security camera quality settings if they’re cloud-based